 Stephen is also a prominent economic forecaster.
 He contributes to the Reserve Bank of Australia’s quarterly survey of market economists.
-He is a four-time winner of The Age / Sydney Morning Herald BusinessDay Economic Survey for 2013, 2015, 2016 and 2018 which includes a panel of around 25 market, academic and consultant economists.
+He is a four-time winner of The Age / Sydney Morning Herald BusinessDay Economic Survey for 2013, 2015, 2016 and 2018 which includes a panel of around two dozen market, academic and consultant economists.

 His research interests include examining the interaction between financial markets and the macroeconomy and analysis of government budgets and spending programs.